KarthikPrabhu23/CKA-2025/README.md

 sudo sysctl --system
 ```

-Verify the changes with `sudo sysctl -p`
+Verify the changes with `sudo sysctl -p`.

 Troubleshoot:
-If the parameter value keeps changing after apply,
+- If the parameter value keeps changing after apply,
-Try to load your file at the last, name it with a high number:
+- Try to load your file at the last, rename file with a high number: `/etc/sysctl.d/99-zcka.conf`

-`/etc/sysctl.d/99-zcka.conf`

 OR
-To search for the file inside /etc/sysctl.d/ that contains the string net.ipv4.ip_forward, run:
+To search for the file inside `/etc/sysctl.d/` that contains the string `net.ipv4.ip_forward`, run:
 ```
 grep -rl "net.ipv4.ip_forward" /etc/sysctl.d/ /usr/lib/sysctl.d/ /etc/sysctl.conf
 ```

 ## 2. Verify cert-manager CRD

-Create a list of all cert-manager Custom Resource Definitions (CRDs) and save it to `~/resources.yaml`.
+- Create a list of all cert-manager Custom Resource Definitions (CRDs) and save it to `~/resources.yaml`.
-Make sure kubectl's default output format and use kubectl to list CRD's.
+- Make sure kubectl's default output format and use kubectl to list CRD's.
-Do not set an output format.
+- Do not set an output format.
-Failure to do so will result in a reduced score.
+- Failure to do so will result in a reduced score.
-Using kubectl, extract the documentation for the subject specification field of the Certificate Custom Resource and save it to `~/subject.yaml`.
+- Using kubectl, extract the documentation for the subject specification field of the Certificate Custom Resource and save it to `~/subject.yaml`.
-You may use any output format that kubectl supports.
+- You may use any output format that kubectl supports.

 **Tasks:**